amaurremi/ownership-types/README.md

 ## Test
 The `test-programs` directory contains the tests `car.s`, `pair.s`, and `link.s` for the programs in Figures 1, 2, and 3.

+To run test `name.s`, type `./owni test-programs/test.s`.

+The example programs in the paper illustrate the restrictiveness of ownership types by including statements that would be allowed in a language like Java, but will fail in the presence of the ownership type system.
+Those lines are commented out in the test programs here, and you can uncomment them.